jwyterlin/Snowman/README.md

 tuist generate
 ```

-2 - Instead of using high order function called `filter` to separate the candidate words and pick one of them up for the game, I'm using a linked list for this purpose.
+2 - Instead of using a higher-order function called `filter` to separate the candidate words and choose one of them for the game, I'm using a linked list for this purpose.

 You can check this in the function called `getRandomWord()` of the `Game` struct.